 There is evidence indicating that some characteristics of the households who decline to respond to the survey differ from those who co-operate.
 It is therefore possible that their patterns of expenditure and income also differ.
-A comparison has been made of the households responding in the 1991 FES with information from the Census of Population.
-Results from the study indicate that response was lower than average in Greater London, and higher in non-metropolitan areas.
-Non-response tended to increase with increasing age of the head of the household, up to age 65.
+A comparison has been made of the households responding in the 1991 FES with information from the Census of Population (A comparison of the Census characteristics of respondents and non-respondents to the 1991 FES by K Foster, ONS Survey Methodology Bulletin No. 38, Jan 1996).
+Results from the study indicate that response was lower than average in Greater London, higher in non-metropolitan areas and that non-response tended to increase with increasing age of the head of the household, up to age 65.
 Households which contained three or more adults, or where the head was born outside the United Kingdom, or was classified to an ethnic minority group were more likely than others to be non-responding.
 Non-response was also above average where the head of the household had no post-school qualifications, was self-employed, or was in a manual social class group.
+Further work is being carried out looking at the characteristics of non-responders, the reasons for non-response and the characteristics of households in which partial response would have been possible (Characteristics of non-response on the 1995-96 FES, J Hansbro & K Foster, ONS Social Survey Report, June 1997).